habbes/quickbyte/docs/incidents/2024-04-21-errors-accessing-s3-provider.md

 On Thursday March 14th at 9:56AM EAT, I received an email from `info@quickbyte.io` notifying me server errors.
 This email was triggered by the Admin alerts background job that sends the configured admin email alerts when server error (status code 500) have occurred within the last 5 minutes.
 Here's the content of the email:

-Subject: **Quickbyte - Quickbyte Admin Alert: Server errors occurred in9 the last 5 minutes.**
+Subject: **Quickbyte - Quickbyte Admin Alert: Server errors occurred in the last 5 minutes.**

 Content: